A place where

 and community is fed.

-Our Mission: To contribute to local cultural and ecological resilience and wellness through transformative education and therapeutic experiences on a thriving and fruitful farm.
+Our Mission: To contribute to cultural and ecological resilience and wellness through transformative education and therapeutic experiences on a thriving and fruitful farm.

 Mommy & Me on the Farm